zv/dotfilez/README.md

 If you'll permit me to share some wisdom with you, here's some things I've found useful
   * I know you've been told to learn this language and that language a million times.
 You're probably anticipating what I'm going to say with a little bit of dread, but nevertheless, I would strongly encourage you to learn Erlang and Ruby, or some equivalents.
 Having these sort of tools has made for exceptionally light work these past few years. x86 and C++ will always have a powerful fascinating quality but age gifts us with a pragmatism we may have not fully realized in a language in our younger years.
   * I am in general very satisfied with HiPE's compiled bytecode performance, I would recommend it if you're not already on R15B (Erlang).
-  * Try to hold no preferences.
-This is a cultivated quality that has proven useful to me time and time again.
   * I am quite partial to the Ruby intepreter pry, it is advantageous in numerous respects.
 This configuration carries a pry configuration with it, if irb has wore you thin, give it a shot with `pry`
   * Don't collect tools or programming languages beyond what is useful.
   * Being detached from desire has always allowed me to make much clearer decisions.